nasa/openmct/TESTING.md

 - [Accuracy](https://github.com/nasa/openmct/issues/7015)
 - [Vue instrumentation gaps](https://github.com/nasa/openmct/issues/4973)

+`src/api/telemetry/WebSocketWorker.js` is excluded from Istanbul instrumentation.
+`BatchingWebSocket` copies its exported function into a Blob worker, where the coverage helpers added outside that function are unavailable.
+Instrumenting it prevents the worker from starting.
+The worker's statements are therefore absent from the coverage report; the `BatchingWebSocket.js` wrapper remains instrumented.

+`e2e/tests/functional/telemetryWorker.e2e.spec.js` tests the real worker through the public `BatchingWebSocket` API using a local WebSocket server.
+It checks queued messages, repeated reconnection and control message preservation during buffer overflow.
+Measuring statements inside this worker would also require collecting coverage from its separate execution context; these tests do not provide those counters.

 ## Troubleshooting CI
 The following is an evolving guide to troubleshoot CI and PR issues.